Updated October 30, 2020

 All sUAS flights from, on, or over University of Redlands property by faculty, student employees, and staff of the University of Redlands and authorized vendors for instructional, research, administrative, and other purposes must be approved by the Center for Spatial Studies.

-Approval for flights may be obtained by completing one of the online forms linked below:
+Approval for flights may be obtained by completing completing this online form at least three days before a flight.

 Examples of such flights are: